Set up and maintain vendor collaboration

 The vendor collaboration interface exposes a limited set of information about purchase orders, invoices, and consignment stock to external vendor users.
 From this interface, a vendor can also reply to requests for quotation (RFQs), and view and edit basic company information.

-This topic explains how to set up vendor collaboration in Microsoft Dynamics 365 for Finance and Operations.
+This topic explains how to set up vendor collaboration in Dynamics 365 Supply Chain Management.
 It also explains how to set up a workflow to provision new vendor collaboration users, and how to manage the security roles for those users.

 The information about the setup of security roles for vendor collaboration applies only to the current version of Finance and Operations.
 In Microsoft Dynamics AX 7.0 (February 2016) and Microsoft Dynamics AX application version 7.0.1 (May 2016), you collaborate with vendors by using the Vendor portal module.
 For information about user permissions for the Vendor portal in Microsoft Dynamics AX, see Vendor portal user security.